Top Online Women’s Health and Gender-Related NP Programs (2024)

 Most women’s health nurse practitioners work directly with patients.
 According to survey data from the AANP in 2020, WHNP respondents said they work with approximately 19 patients per day.
 Some included specialty care such as breast health/oncology, infertility, gynecologic oncology, and urogynecology.
 The same survey reports the top practice settings for WHNPs are offices of private physicians and private group practices.
 In 2020, the average annual salary for WHNPs was $110,000 (AANP).

-Nurse practitioners are predicted to be in high demand in the coming decade.
-The US Bureau of Labor Statistics (BLS 2022) shows that job openings for nurse practitioners will swell 46 percent nationally between 2021 and 2031.
-This is more than nine times faster than the national average for all occupations (5 percent).
-In addition, the BLS (May 2021) reports the annual average salary for this occupational group is $118,040 per year.
+Nurse practitioners like WHNPs are predicted to be in high demand in the coming decade.
+The US Bureau of Labor Statistics (BLS 2022) projects that job openings for nurse practitioners will swell 45 percent nationally between 2022 and 2032.
+This is 15 times faster than the national average for all occupations (3 percent).
+In addition, the BLS (May 2022) reports the annual average salary for this occupational group is $124,680 annually.